pthom/hello_imgui/README.md

 # Hello ImGui

-Hello ImGui is a library designed to make multiplatform app development as simple as crafting a "Hello World" program.
-Built on [Dear ImGui](https://github.com/ocornut/imgui), it offers a blend of simplicity for beginners and flexibility for advanced users.
-Whether you're creating prototypes or complex applications, Hello ImGui streamlines the process, allowing you to focus on the creative aspects of your projects.
+Hello ImGui is a library designed to make multiplatform app development as simple as writing a "Hello World" program, built on top of [Dear ImGui](https://github.com/ocornut/imgui).

+Its flexibility makes it suited for complex applications, as well as for simple prototypes; allowing you to focus on the creative aspects of your projects.

 ## Features